rse/k8s-util/README.md

 ### Establish Kubernetes Client Environment

-To establish your local Kubernetes environment use:
+To establish your local Kubernetes environment, use:

   - For standard contexts (via existing `~/.kube/config`):